 - Chatbot Provider: GoSky AI (Chatfuel Agency Partner) (case study)

 - Specific Result Achieved: Repetitive inquiry rerouting, Facebook ad boost

 - Main advantage(s) utilized: FAQ automation, direct bot linking

 Taiwan-based 3D Mats was faced with a serious problem when its Facebook ads did not achieve their expected success.
 This was further compounded by the fact that the company itself did not have technical knowledge of its ideal client base, making it even harder to market these ads accurately.

 GoSky AI proposed a direct and bold solution: to introduce a product-recommendation flow that would be used in tandem with their automated FAQ department.
 Information collected through this system would then be redirected onto the AI engine.
 This would adapt and evolve to produce better-targeted content, collecting even more data from users to adapt again and again.

-Once the company had enough data to ascertain its target customers’ range, manual adjustments could then be made to the chatbot.
+Once the company had enough data to ascertain its target customers’ range, manual adjustments could then be made to the chatbot service.
 After some time, the chatbot was able to reduce repetitive inquiries by 70%, and the major information collecting boost provided a whopping 999% return on ad spend rate annually.

-Why Even Try to Prove Chatbot Efficiency with chatbot Case Studies?
+Why Even Try to Prove Chatbot Efficiency with Chatbot Case Studies?